csgames/event-platform/api/DEVELOPER.md

 ### Modules
 This section contains all the modules of the NestJs server.

 Each module can have a controller, a service and a model.
-All modules muste define a NestJs module.
+All modules must define a NestJs module.

 ### Pipes
 This section contains all the global pipes of the NestJs server.